Private Schools and IEPs

 What a parent thinks is reasonable and what a school thinks is reasonable often varies.

-How do I know what I signed up for, with a private school?
+How do I know what I signed up for with a private school?

-A good question to ask yourself is this: Who is the LEA in your child’s situation?
 If the public school district in which you reside is not considered an LEA for your child, then you have no expectation of FAPE.

-Are Private Schools bound to Child Find?
+Are Private Schools Bound to Child Find?

-The private school sat in the evaluation meeting, and told us point blank: We do not provide that here.
-You’re going to have to go some place else.
+The private school sat in the evaluation meeting and told us point blank: We do not provide that here.
+You’re going to have to go someplace else.

 Is this the same as Scholarships and Vouchers for Private Schools?

-Ok, as Pee Wee Herman said, “Let’s talk about your big but.”
+As Pee Wee Herman said, “Let’s talk about your big but.”

 The people who run that particular private school can wake up tomorrow and change the mission.